adap/flower/doc/source/how-to-run-flower-using-docker.rst

 If you're looking to try out Flower, you can use the following command:

 .. code-block:: bash
+   :substitutions:

-  $ docker run --rm -p 9091:9091 -p 9092:9092 flwr/superlink:1.10.0 --insecure
+  $ docker run --rm -p 9091:9091 -p 9092:9092 flwr/superlink:|current_flwr_version| --insecure

-The command pulls the Docker image with the tag ``1.10.0`` from Docker Hub.
+The command pulls the Docker image with the tag :substitution-code:`|current_flwr_version|` from Docker Hub.
 The tag specifies the Flower version.
-In this case, Flower 1.10.0.
+In this case, Flower |current_flwr_version|.
 The ``--rm`` flag tells Docker to remove the container after it exits.

 .. note::